 (MR Ch.5 s.2.2)

-Definition – In a normal operating state, the IESO will supply all non-dispatchable loads and price responsive loads while operating to normal condition limits.
+In a normal operating state, the IESO will supply all non-dispatchable loads and price responsive loads while operating to normal condition limits.

-IESO actions and directions – The IESO shall direct market participants to act or to refrain from acting so as to maintain the IESO-controlled grid in a normal operating state (MR Ch.5 s.2.2).
+The IESO shall direct market participants to act or to refrain from acting so as to maintain the IESO-controlled grid in a normal operating state (MR Ch.5 s.2.2).
 The IESO will also act or refrain from acting where doing otherwise is likely to lead to a high-risk or emergency operating state (MR Ch.5 ss.2.3.2, 2.4.2 and 5.1.2.6).

-High Risk Operating State
+High-Risk Operating State

 (MR Ch.5 ss.2.4 and 5.9)

-IESO actions – In a high-risk operating state, the IESO will temporarily and selectively increase the level of system security by applying high-risk operating limits.
+In a high-risk operating state, the IESO will temporarily and selectively increase the level of system security by applying high-risk operating limits.
 The IESO will take actions such as rejection, revocation, or recall of equipment and facility outages when necessary to:

 maintain the level of system security required during a high-risk operating state; and